marcosmicozzi/credifyv2/docs/architecture.md

 ## CredifyV2 Architecture Overview

-CredifyV2 is a clean rebuild of the original Streamlit-based Credify experience.
+CredifyV2 is a clean rebuild of the original Credify experience.
 The legacy repository remains untouched and serves only as a conceptual reference.
 All new implementation lives inside this project, with no shared code or dependencies.

 ### Legacy Continuity
 - **Supabase schema**: Continue using the existing Supabase project, preserving core tables for users, projects, metrics, and roles.
 Future schema changes are documented and versioned via SQL files in `supabase/sql/`.